 Welcome

 The Biophysics and Biophotonics group is located in the Department of Physics at Umeå University.
 The head of the group is Magnus Andersson (ResearchGate profile here).
-We mainly develop and apply photonic techniques to study biological processes.
+Magnus is also head of the Department of Physics at Umeå University.
+The group mainly develops and applies photonic techniques to study biological processes.
 For more than 20 years, we have developed optical tweezers that are used for micromanipulation, force spectroscopy, and Raman spectroscopy measurements.
-We also develop image-processing algorithms, machine learning tools, and software for tracking organisms.
-In addition, we develop microfluidic systems using 3D-printing technology as well as digital holographic microscopy imaging techniques.
-We are also a partner in the Umeå Center for Microbial Research (UCMR).
+We also develop image-processing algorithms, machine-learning tools, and software for tracking organisms.
+In addition, we develop microfluidic systems using 3D-printing technology and digital holographic microscopy imaging techniques.
+We are also a partner in the Umeå Center for Microbial Research (UCMR) and IceLAB.

 Recent News